-Rules of behaviour and tips in Restaurants in Venice – Venice is one of the destinations that are served by very large cruise ships.
-In addition to tourists coming by train, bus, car or tour, floating luxury hotels attract more than a million additional visitors to this already overcrowded city every year.
+Rules of behavior and tips in Restaurants in Venice – Venice is one of the destinations that are served by very large cruise ships.
+In addition to tourists coming by train, bus, car, or tour, floating luxury hotels attract more than a million additional visitors to this overcrowded city every year.

 In addition, there are low-cost airlines, which also transport thousands of passengers to the city thanks to the reduced landing fees at surrounding airports.

 ✓ In order to control the massive influx of tourists and everything related to it, Venice – rightly – is constantly setting new rules.
 Many things are self-evident, other rules must be retained or require a brief explanation.

 Behavior in Venice: Practical information

 Since Venice attracts a large number of tourists every year, a number of special rules of conduct have been issued for the city.
 Those rules are constantly updated.